 Global Fund investments have significantly contributed to worldwide increases in the provision of these and other important disease control interventions.
 As Figure 9 demonstrates, grants within its current portfolio will finance even greater growth of these services over the next four years, playing a major role in efforts to reach global targets such as getting as close to possible universal access for HIV/AIDS prevention, treatment and care by 2010, the Abuja Targets on Malaria, and the Millennium Development Goals (MDGs).
-These targets include only those grants By December of 2005, 380,000 people were receiving antiretroviral treatment through programs supported by Global Fund grants.
+These targets include only those grants approved by the Global Fund to date.

-FIGURE 7 RESULTS AGAINST TOP THREE INDICATORS AS OF 1 DECEMBER 2005 approved by the Global Fund to date.
 To further increase these targets towards the achievement of those goals, the Global Fund will need to approve new grants through the launch of additional funding rounds.